RRG314/RRG314.github.io/index.md

 # Steven Reid
 Independent Researcher

-I am an independent researcher and hobbyist studying how simple deterministic algorithms, when applied recursively, can generate mathematical structure.
+I am an independent researcher studying how simple deterministic algorithms, when applied recursively, can generate mathematical structure.

 My work starts from the idea that recursion itself can act as a source of hierarchy, valuation, and measure, even when those concepts are not assumed at the outset.
 Rather than beginning with axioms, fields, or prime-based constructions, I start with algorithms and examine what structure emerges from iteration.